mmig/mmir-cordova/README.md

 --

-### Add MMIR Resources to an existing Cordova Project
+### Add MMIR Resources To An Existing Cordova Project

 Simply Add the files of this repository to the root directory of the Cordova project.